mohnish/rearrange-tabs/README.md

 - Move regular tabs around in a window
 - Move pinned tabs around in a window
-- Move multiple highlighted tabs around in a window
+- Move multiple selected tabs around in a window
+- Move selected tabs to the leftmost or the rightmost positions

 ## Development